-The proposed Gamakor and Noodkamp low-cost housing development is underlain by Precambrian metamorphic and igneous basement rocks of the Namaqua-Natal Metamorphic Province (not fossiliferous) and superficial Late Cenozoic deposits and (largely not fossiliferous), both of which has a low to very low palaeontological sensitivity.
-And thus, the impact of the development on the Fossil heritage is considered to be low (Butler 2019; Almond & Pether 2008).
+The proposed low-cost housing development is underlain by Precambrian metamorphic and igneous basement rocks of the Namaqua-Natal Metamorphic Province (not fossiliferous) and superficial Late Cenozoic deposits and (largely not fossiliferous), both of which has a low to very low palaeontological sensitivity.
+The impact of the development on the Fossil heritage is considered to be low (Butler 2019).
 Elize Butler from Banzai Environmental proposes exemption from doing a full paleontological study for this project (see Appendix 1).